Lightweight Open Source System Software

 If you prefer to see and click on icons to launch applications, I'm finding gpe-appmgr a nice alternative to the Windows file system for that particular purpose.
 There are some other programs that display icons and launch applications including one that's a part of LXDE.
 However, gpe-appmgr is the most polished solution I've tried to date.

 I've yet to find a file manager that does everything I want.
 If you have other suggestions that can handle the two types of tasks I need, they would also be appreciated.
 I have been looking into using a menu, like dmenu or 9menu in combination with a script to display all files of a certain type in a directory and launch applications related to them.
 Openbox also supports scriptable menus and provides another option.
 I'm still searching for a good, cross platform compatible menu tool.
 I can also get a decent directory difference listing using scripts and diffh with some other tools (on Windows or Linux).
 However, that only shows directory differences.
 It doesn't allow for easy copying of files from one directory to the next.
 One would still need to go back to the file manager, a menu program scripted to copy files or use the command line copy and/or move commands to put two directories in sync after finding the differences between them.
 I also noticed, it's hard to view the output on diffh without a decent browser.
 So far, Opera is the most lightweight browser I've found that does a good job of displaying the output.
+DPlus may be a decent lighter option as well.
 Firefox and IE also work fine, but take more resources.
-I've yet to check chromium and uzbl on some systems, but they could offer some more lightweight possibilities as compared to IE or Firefox.
+I've yet to check chromium and uzbl on some systems, but they could offer some more possibilities.
 Another option for a low resource system might be to use a decent HTML to Postscript converter and view the differences with ghostscript instead of a browser.

 While I've written some interesting scripts for running multimedia files with dmenu, I wanted a possibly cross-platform solution and definitely a non-X Windows solution.
 I've experimented with menu systems with bash scripts and dialog.
 Dialog compiles using curses on a variety of systems, including Windows and can be run in console mode.
 There's even an X version of dialog, if you want the X look and feel while running in X Windows.
 Latest patched version of dialog appears to be available from the Ubuntu site.
 FreeBSD has a freedialog version with a more user friendly licensing scheme.
-I've also been looking at espeak and flite (festival lite).
+I also checked out yad which has more options than dialog and runs in X Windows (or on Windows).
+I've been looking at espeak and flite (festival lite).
 I'd love to try to get either of them working in conjunction with the menus.
 It might be a nice option for a visually impaired user as well.
 If anyone knows of some good ways to do that, I'd love to hear about it.
-The latest tools I've been looking into are using JavaScript such as the v8cgi implementation for scripting in place of bash and DOS style batch files and using a web browser or a dialog-like tool such as yad for the GUI interface.
-For console support, dialog appears to be the best choice, but for more flexible GUI support, yad seems to have the most functionality of the various dialog-like programs I've tried to date.
+The latest tools I've been looking into are using JavaScript such as the v8cgi implementation for scripting in place of bash and DOS style batch files and using a web browser or modified web browser such dplusui and lynxui for the GUI interface.
+For console support, this allows me to support both console mode and a windowing mode with the same code.
 Options like web applications or HTA can offer the flexibility of web design with limited scripting ability.

 Terminal Programs

 DeLi came with rxvt, mxrvt (similar to aterm or rxvt but multi-tabbed) and xterm.
 I checked a web site that compared terminal programs and the ones it most recommended for low memory machines were rxvt, wterm and eterm.
 It also mentioned that xterm can be among the slowest terminal programs.
 I started using the rxvt program after that.
 You can customize the look of it further via the command line and through settings in certain files.
 When I read that some terminal programs let you run multiple instances and share resources, I thought that would be just the thing for a low resource machine.
 Some of the terminal programs that fit in that category are sakura (which might also have some extra support for cut and paste), lxterminal and rxvt-unicode.
+As I mentioned before, I recently read about a security bug with vte based terminals.
+This would affect programs like sakura and lxterminal.
 Upon reading further, rxvt-unicode was purported to use the least as far as libraries to get it up and running.
+The rxvt-unicode terminal program does not use vte.
+One can choose between dependencies such as cairo or libafterimage for screen related functions.
 My latest terminal program of choice is now rxvt-unicode.
 Run urxvtd -q -f -o once and then any time you need a terminal, run urxvtc.
 You can use very similar command line settings for rxvt and urxvtc to customize the look and feel.
 I added options to my menus to call urxvtc with customized command line parameters.
 That lets me set up colors, scroll bar appearance and text buffering size however I prefer.
 You can further customize functionality of rxvt-unicode using Perl scripts.
 I use a Perl script to add customized cut and paste functionality through xclip (or xsel).
 If autocutsel is running in the background, it automatically synchronizes cut buffers (used by the terminal program) with the clipboard.
 Am hoping to further customize the script to create keyboard shortcuts for cut and paste those of us who prefer the keyboard to the mouse.

 Shells and Scripting

 On Windows and DOS, I usually use the standard DOS commands and batch files.
 Microsoft came up with Powershell to handle serious scripting, but there's already a perfectly good cross-platform option available with Bash.
 It may not be installed by default on some systems, but you can use it on Linux, BSD machines, and on Windows with Cygwin and msys and for DOS with djgpp.
 I've also been investigating Javascript as a server side and shell scripting option.
 I feel very comfortable with its syntax.
 The one drawback is that there really isn't yet a highly recognized standard for server or shell extensions.
 The language itself is pretty well standardized and has a standards group for language additions.
-At this point, I personally like the v8cgi extensions and am hoping to use it in some of my cross-platform projects for shell scripting.
-As I mentioned above, dialog is available on most systems to give scripts a graphical interface.
-Dialog works in console mode.
-Try yad on Posix and Win32 machines for a more standard GUI look.
+I like teajs (based on V8) and it would be great to use as a cross-platform solution for projects.
+The biggest drawback is that it seems to have some parsing issues on Windows.
+PhantomJS may be another option.
+Starting with webkit's JavaScriptCore and adding needed functionality may be another possibility, but it would require a lot of work to get it to the point where it's a viable solution.

 Miscellaneous

 I ran across a nice command line menu tool at the same site where you'll find dwm.
 It's called dmenu.
 It took me a while to figure out how to use it, but you can check the script files that come with it for some good examples that can give you a jump start.
 It looks like a good alternative to the Fluxbox or Openbox menu system.
 It integrates very well with dwm (which it was designed for) and could be useful with any lightweight window managers that don't offer a comfortable, built-in menu system solution.
 I was even able to create a menu with dmenu that called other dmenu listings displaying application names for each category of programs I wanted to run.
 If you like using a command line over a mouse, this a good option.
 I tried several other menu programs, but the only other one that looked promising to me was 9menu which was part of the Plan9 project.
 Some of the other projects for Plan9 could certainly be worth checking out as well.
 Both dmenu and 9menu need X Windows to function.
-For a console mode menu that would work outside of X Windows, I was back to considering dialog with some appropriate shell scripts.
+Another option might be ratmenu.
+For a console mode menu that would work outside of X Windows, I've been using lynxui with some appropriate shell scripts.
+The bonus is that the same menus will work within X Windows with dplusui as well.

 One thing terminal programs don't seem to handle well is cut and paste especially between themselves and other types of applications.
 It's difficult to move information between a terminal program, such as urxvt, and any other program, such as my favorite text editor SciTE.
 When I started experimenting with this, I had hoped to set the Fluxbox keymapping to call some buffer program on Control-C and Control-V keys, but that didn't work out too well.
 I did finally find a solution, not the one I wanted, but a workable one.
 Ran across mention that Puppy Linux had solved the buffer issue between applications (edit menu and mouse highlighting) and terminals (mouse highlighting) using a program called autocutsel.
 I tried several buffer clipping programs, but autocutsel really does want I need.
 It synchronizes the cut buffers (used by most terminal programs) with the clipboard.
 You can call it to from your init file before starting Fluxbox or Openbox and let it run in the background.
 I also found the program xclipboard very handy to use along with autocutsel for cutting and pasting.
-Am hoping to eventually write Perl scripts that worth with urxvt to get the keyboard support for cutting and pasting that I've been wanting.
+I had some Perl scripts working with urxvt to add support for cutting and pasting via mouse.
+When I updated my version of urxvt during a system update, it stopped using them.
+At one point, I was considering writing Perl scripts to add keyboard support for standard CUA compliant cut/copy/paste options.
+It's possible but would require a lot more coding than simple using the mouse.
+I'm currently looking into some other interesting options that might involve more framebuffer applications.

 Control Center

 At one point, I tried a live CD with Tinyme (a Unity based distro) on one of my machines.
 It had a version of drakconf, the Mandrake Control Center.
 I really liked this option.
 A graphical control center is just the thing someone switching from Windows could use, especially when trying to trouble-shoot how much hardware isn't working with Linux.
 Drakconf uses Perl scripts with some C routines and I considered converting it to run on other versions of Linux and possibly FreeBSD.
 I found out AntiX had a control center as well, but used shell scripts, gtkdialog and some programs from its repositories to implement it.
 Rather than porting one of these options, I decided the easiest way to get the equivalent of a control center working on various distributions quickly was to choose various readily available applications that already did pieces of the job.
-These programs could be combined either through a standard menu system (like the Fluxbox or Openbox menus or dmenu or 9menu) or using some scripts and a program like dialog or yad.
+These programs could be combined either through a standard menu system (like the jwm, Fluxbox or Openbox menus or dmenu or 9menu or ratmenu) or using some scripts and a ui program.
 So, that just left choosing which programs to include as part of my computer's control center.

-For hardware information, there are several options, but I really like the program hardinfo.
+For hardware information, there are several options.
+I like the program hardinfo.
 It gives a nice overview of what hardware your operating system thinks is connected.
 For Windows users, it's similar to the Device Manager, devmgmt.msc.
 Some other options to show hardware information are xosview and x86info which also have versions for FreeBSD and saidar, xsysinfo and sysstat.
+I'm currently looking into options that make use of lighter GUI toolkits.

-For screen resolution, there are programs like grandr, lxrandr (from LXDE) and wmressel.
+For screen resolution, there are programs like xrandr, lxrandr (from LXDE), grandr and wmressel.
 For Internet connection status with modems, there's pppstatus.
-For disk usage on POSIX systems, there's xdiskusage and du.
+For disk usage on POSIX systems, there's xdiskusage, ncdu and du.
 If you're using Windows, take a look at WinDirStat.
 There's even a portable version.
+I have a working port of xdiskusage for Windows now too.
 For ejecting DVDs and CDs on POSIX systems, there's eject.

 One can change the look and feel of their system on at least two levels on POSIX systems, on the window manager level and on the program (GUI library level).
+As mentioned, I'm working on a window manager theme changer for jwm and Puppy Linux already has one.
 LXDE offers LXAppearance which you can use to switch themes, icons and fonts.
+Not sure if it will be ported from GTK to Qt, but some type of alternative is in the works for the LXDE-Qt project.
 If Openbox is your window manager, you can use obconf to do general customization.
+The LXDE project has ported it from GTK+ 2 (which is being phased out) to Qt.
 Obtheme is a Python and GTK+ 2 based application that lets you edit or create your own Openbox themes and highly customize the look and feel of Openbox.
-Gui libraries such as GTK+ 2 and Qt have configuration programs that also let you customize themes and the look and feel of software built with those libraries.
+GUI libraries such as GTK+ 2 and Qt have configuration programs that also let you customize themes and the look and feel of software built with those libraries.
 Both switch2 (gtk-theme-switch 2) and gtkchtheme let you change theme preferences for GTK+ 2 on POSIX machines.
+Don't know how many of these will be ported to GTK+ 3, but it's likely some will if they're not completely replaced by something new.
 Qtconfig lets you configure QT based applications.
+FLTK also has some options to switch looks using an environment variable or a flag at the command line.
+FLTK 1.3.2 comes with two themes built in, plastic and gtk+.
+I've built my FLTK libraries with patches that add too additional themes created by other developers.
+These are oxy and gleam.
+They both offer some nice visual effects.
+Beyond what's built in to the libraries, there's no further theme support in FLTK 1.3.x unless you add other libraries like the EDE or SPTK libraries.
+Even with limited theme support some FLTK applications hard-code their look and you won't see a noticeable difference when you switch themes.

 I didn't find much in the way of low resource tools for the printer.
 Distributions like AntiX and Crunchbang make use of system-config-printer a Python script using GTK+ 2 to configure CUPS for printing.
 Calling system-config-printer-applet --no-tray-icon shows the printer queue.
 Calling system-config-printer-applet --my-default-printer shows the default printer settings.
 It's a little more resource intensive than what I wanted and needs a few Gnome dependencies.
 Another Python and GTK+ 2 program is foomatic-gui which also has several Gnome dependencies.
 There's xpp, the X Printing Panel, which controls printing options for CUPS.
 It uses FLTK.
 Another solution for controlling printing options to CUPS is GtkLP which uses GTK+ 2.
 It includes a nice printing queue feature.
 Also, if you're running CUPS, you can access CUPS related information by bringing up http://localhost:631/admin in a browser.
 Most of these work on BSD as well as Linux systems.